 In this guide to the best business VPN service, we’re going to give you five business-focused solutions that will be easy to set up and deploy in your company.
-Before diving into our picks, we’ll discuss the criteria we used to make our selections, and afterward we’ll treat you to a brief lesson on why your business should be using a VPN.
+Before diving into our picks, we’ll discuss the criteria we used to make our selections, and afterward we’ll treat you to a brief lesson on why your business should be using a virtual private network.

 If you’re looking for a short answer, NordVPN is the way to go.
 Not only is it an excellent consumer VPN, but it also offers a fantastic business service.
 If you want more options, though, read on.